Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Ventrue are masters of the Downtime game, and if you ignore such, you're missing out on much of the power that the Ventrue are capable of wielding.
 Destroy rivals, and have lesser individuals offer prestation for you to cease.

-Combined with your Resources Background, the Finance Influence is a method to guarantee your capabilities, as money always equals power.
+Combined with your Resources Background, focusing on financial influences is a method to guarantee your capabilities, as money always equals power.
 A wise Ventrue has considerable stock in this Influence, and uses it to set up a number of shell corporations to move wealth around and get a foothold in other Influences.

-The Legal Influence is also a good choice for Ventrue, as it gives them considerable power to support their other Influences, for instance it can be used to keep legal matters involving their shell corporations tied up long enough for the corporations to dissolve and resources allocated elsewhere, or effectively the negate Police Influence after the fact.
+Influence in legal fields are also a good choice for Ventrue, as it gives them considerable power to support their other Influences, for instance it can be used to keep legal matters involving their shell corporations tied up long enough for the corporations to dissolve and resources allocated elsewhere, or effectively the negate a rival's ability to use influence among the police force.

-Manipulation of Politics is almost second nature to most Ventrue, use it to modify city projects and put pressure on other institutions.
-For example, if someone uses Police Influence to begin an investigation into your holdings, political pressure from the City Government can easily disrupt the process, or string it out indefinitely as the Police Chief reassigns department resources.
+Manipulation of politics is almost second nature to most Ventrue, use it to modify city projects and put pressure on other institutions.
+For example, if someone uses influence in the police force to begin an investigation into your holdings, political pressure from the City Government can easily disrupt the process, or string it out indefinitely as the Police Chief reassigns department resources.

 You have none, act like it.
 The scepter of command is your to wield.